JC-North-Florida/Mark-Minervini-Stock-Trend-Template/README.md

 https://www.nasdaq.com/market-activity/stocks/screener

 Rename the file nasdaq.csv and save it in the same directory as these python files.
+For better results also add/combine the ETF list that appears on the same website.

 Run RS_Weekly-EntireDB.py
 python3 RS_Weekly-EntireDB.py